-Mr. McMullen's employment agreement ("McMullen Employment Agreement") with the Company is effective April 1, 2017, pursuant to which he will serve as the Company's Chief Financial Officer.
+Mr. McMullen's employment agreement ("McMullen Employment Agreement") with the Company became effective April 1, 2017, pursuant to which he is serving as the Company's Chief Financial Officer.
 The term ("Term") of the McMullen Employment Agreement is two years.
 Annual base salary under the McMullen Employment Agreement for the full Term is \$158,400.
 The Company will also issue options ("Options") to Mr. McMullen to purchase 250,000 shares of restricted shares of common stock of the Company at a per share exercise price equal to the stock price listed on the OTCBB market at market close on April 3, 2017.
-The 125,000 of the Options shall vest on April 1, 2018.
+The 125,000 of the Options vested on April 1, 2017, and 125,000 Options vested on April 1, 2018.
 The Options shall expire 10 years from the date of grant of the Options.